pavanagrawal123/VSNotebooks/README.md

 ## Development
 This plugin is under heavy active development.
 Want to help?
 Open an issue, and I can help you get started!

+# Why choose this over other forks?
+* Custom environment support
+* Better styling, better use of space.
+* Cell support (pending on master)
+* Better error messages
+* Active development
+* Lots of bug fixes not present in the original repo